Hissah-Saleh/chat-app/README.md

 - Lottie animation on typing indicator
 - Dark mode support
 - Active users counter (shows number of users currently in chat)
+- Tap on an image or video message to open a full-screen preview

 ---